johncosta/pingdom-python/README.rst

 ==============
 pingdom-python
 ==============
+**Depricated**

+Special Note 9/29/2015:  The original author has long since merged the PR reference in the previous note.
+Please use his new version!

 Special Note 3/16/2011: I have an email out to the original author about a pull request back to the original trunk.
 I'd like to see these changes